Devsonar19/LeetCode-Stats/README.md

 ---

-A cross-platform application designed to provide a **beautiful, intuitive dashboard** for tracking and visualizing your LeetCode progress.
+A cross-platform application designed to provide a **intuitive dashboard** for tracking and visualizing your LeetCode progress.
 Whether you're preparing for technical interviews or competitive programming, this app helps you stay on top of your game across all your devices.

 ---